-- We believe in working in partnership with parents. - We will appoint a member of staff to the role of keyworker to liaise and support you and your child whilst attending The Stanway School.
+• We believe in working in partnership with parents.

+We will appoint a member of staff to the role of key worker to liaise and support you and

 - The SENCO oversees all support and progress of any child requiring additional SEN support across the school. - The class teacher will differentiate and personalise work to meet the needs of the child and ensure progress in being made.
 You will have a chance to meet your child's class teacher during parent evening. - Student progress will be reviewed termly by the Keyworker / SENCO in collaboration with parents and students. - Meetings to agree transition arrangements and support